 When you watch a dolphin or whale breaching, it is such a reminder of breaking free from everything that encumbers you.
 As they leap from the water it causes me to experience such a rush of joy and sense of freedom.

-Our sacred healing oils are in a base of all organic fractionated coconut, jojoba, and red raspberry seed oils enhanced with the finest quality essential oils and infused with exquisite high frequency precision energetics available exclusively from Dancing Dolphin.
+Our sacred healing oils are in a base of all organic fractionated coconut and red raspberry seed oils enhanced with the finest quality essential oils and infused with exquisite high frequency precision energetics, including dolphin-angel frequencies, available exclusively through Takara.